codebymike/laravel-lw-shoppinglist/README.md

 is_active
 (timestamps)

-N.B - These models will be updated later to cater for future stories, but this will accomplish the initial functionality.
+-   These models will be updated later to cater for future stories, but this will accomplish the initial functionality.

 #### Project Initialisation and "Hello World" Tests

 -   running PHP v8.4 & NodeJS v20.11.0
--   Laravel/Breeze is a basic auth 'stater kit' (incl.
+-   Laravel/Breeze is a basic auth 'starter kit' (incl.
 Livewire + Tailwind), which will be useful later

 ```
 $ composer create-project laravel/laravel .